 If cotton candy isn’t your thing (why the heck not!?!?!) then the Atlantis Casino Resort Spa has several other dining options, including a AAA Four Diamond steakhouse and an oyster bar.
 After each meal I typically only need a tiny bit of chocolate, so I almost never order dessert.
 UNLESS…somebody offers a bite-sized sweet.
 Kudos to Bistro Napa for doing teeny desserts fit for a single diner or someone who doesn’t want to overindulge!
 There were about 8 different ones to choose from, but the salted caramel budino was the winner for me (and it was topped with my favorite cookie — a mini Oreo!).

 Gambling in the Casino

-Just like many others, after my large glass of wine at dinner I was feeling pretty lucky and hit the casino.
-I started with a little blackjack, then came a dabble of roulette and it ended with some penny slots (that’s about all the money I had left!) in the non-smoking section.
+Just like many others, after my large glass of wine at dinner I was feeling pretty lucky, so I hit the casino.
+I started with a little blackjack, then came a dabble of roulette and it ended with some penny slots (that’s about all the money I had left!).